Military of the Falkland Islands: Royal Navy

-Since 2015, with the commitment to deploy a destroyer or frigate scaled back, HMS Forth has been the principal Royal Navy asset permanently in the south Atlantic having replaced in 2020.
-HMS Forth is expected to be tasked to the south Atlantic mission for a decade or more.
-HMS Clyde returned to Britain in late 2019 for decommissioning, after itself having relieved the s and which maintained the patrol vessel commitment on rotation up to 2007. temporarily replaced Forth in 2023 during her refit.
+Since 2015, with the commitment to deploy a destroyer or frigate scaled back, offshore patrol vessels have been the principal Royal Navy assets permanently deployed in the south Atlantic.
+In 2020, the River-class offshore patrol vessel HMS Forth was tasked to the south Atlantic mission.
+The previously deployed vessel, HMS Clyde, returned to Britain in late 2019 for decommissioning, after itself having relieved the s and which maintained the patrol vessel commitment on rotation up to 2007. temporarily replaced Forth in 2023 during her refit.
+In early 2026, HMS Medway again replaced HMS Forth as the latter vessel returned to the U.K..